 Avila’s School of Education programs include extensive field-based experiences and clinical components.
-In one of the first education courses, ED 185 Practicum, students are placed with a TEXT (Teaching Excellence Team) mentor in area schools.
+In one of the first education courses, ED 185 Practicum, students are placed with a certified teacher in area schools.

 Are there additional costs/equipment needs associated with earning a School of Education degree?

 There are a series of state required exams and assessments that all teacher education majors/minors are required to take throughout the program.
 Teacher candidates are responsible for these expenses.